open-cloud/open-cloud.github.io.old/5_roadmap.md

 3. OpenCloud: Deployed across multiple Internet2 sites.
 Service portfolio includes OpenStack, EC2, Syndicate, and vCDN.
 Available with the Burwell release.
-(Extended to include Ceilometer in October and ONOS in November.)

 4. CORD Development: A configuration used for CORD development.
 Includes vCPE, ONOS, and minimal vOLT and vBNG.
 Leverages CloudLab servers rather than actual POD hardware.
-Avaiable in October 2015.
+Avaiable by end of October 2015.
-(Extended to include Ceilometer in October and ONOS in November.)

 5. CORD POD: A configuration to be deployed on a CORD POD with OLT hardware support.
 Service portfolio includes OpenStack, ONOS, Ceilometer, vCDN, vOLT, vCPE, and vBNG.
-Avaiable in November 2015.
+Avaiable by end of November 2015.